ccb-hms/openGWASSearchDB/README.md

 EFO specifies relationships between terms that exist in external ontologies such as MONDO, ChEBI, etc. Since our goal is to map phenotypes to appropriate ontology terms, when they exist, we also configured _text2term_ to:

-- only map to terms from ontologies that describe phenotypes: EFO itself, the Monarch Disease Ontology (MONDO), the Human Phenotype Ontology (HPO), and the Orphanet Rare Disease Ontology (ORDO).
+- only map to terms from ontologies that describe phenotypes: EFO itself, the Monarch Disease Ontology (MONDO), the Human Phenotype Ontology (HPO), the Orphanet Rare Disease Ontology (ORDO), and the Human Disease Ontology (DOID).
 This is done using the parameter `base_iris` which limits search to terms in the given namespace(s).

 _text2term_ configuration:
 ```python